I think that I shall never see A poem lovely as a tree. --Joyce Kilmer

-You don't get caramels from it, but some think the wonderful Katsura tree smells like caramel or cotton candy when it loses it's leaves in the fall.
+You don't get caramels from it, but some think the wonderful Katsura tree smells like caramel or cotton candy when it loses its leaves in the fall.
 Besides being wonderful to smell in the fall, the Katsura sports a lovely blend of orange-, raspberry- and apricot-colored leaves.
 The Katsura is no slouch in other seasons, either.
 In the spring Katsura has reddish-purple new growth, in summer it sports heart-shaped blue-green leaves and in winter the gray, slightly exfoliating bark lends interest.
-This lovely shade tree is hardy throughout most of the Untied States and deserves to be planted more frequently.
+This lovely shade tree is hardy throughout most of the United States and deserves to be planted more frequently.

 The Katsura is native to Japan and eastern Asia and is widely used as a landscape tree in those areas.
 The Latin name, Cercidiphyllum japonicum, refers to the leaves, which look like one of our native trees, the Redbud.
 Katsura leaves are blue-green, lighter below, and heart-shaped.
 In the spring the leaves emerge tinged with purple or red, and some trees hold a trace of color in their leaves throughout the summer.

 Katsura blooms in early spring.The flowers are not showy, and they are produced on separate male and female plants.
 On the female Katsura, the flowers turn into clusters of small pods, which open and release winged seeds in the fall.
 The pods and the seeds are not very noticeable and do not make a mess.